manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 ## Create the Camera Class
 ---
-If you are unfamilar with the concept of a camera in game development, it is gives us someting called a Transformation Matrix, which we can then apply to our rendering.
+If you are unfamiliar with the concept of a camera in game development, it is gives us something called a Transformation Matrix, which we can then apply to our rendering.
 This transformation matrix contains the information to translate, rotate, and scale what we tell to render so that it looks as if we're viewing the game from the perspective of the camera.

 ![camera concept](tutorial-cover.png)